Not-tea/gg-bot/README.md

 `Elena, say <something>`

 gg-bot will echo what a user tells it to say.
+There's a 5% chance that it will output a message saying that they don't want to repeat what they were told to say.

 `Elena, <question>?`